rustwasm/sfhtml5-rust-and-wasm/slides.md

 * Rust has "zero-overhead abstractions"
   * Example 1: if we tried to make a `Result` type in JS, it implies heap allocation
+  * Example 2: array protocol in JS vs rust
+    * inlined functions
+    * no allocations
-  * Example 2: a function that is generic over some type, monomorphized it is as if you wrote versions specialized to the generic input by hand
+  * Example 3: a function that is generic over some type, monomorphized it is as if you wrote versions specialized to the generic input by hand

 ---